-TikTok, the social network for sharing user-generated videos, was the breakout star of the past year.
-The platform currently boasts over 850 million active users and has become synonymous with dance challenges moves, cooking hacks, and Gen Z. But for nonprofits, TikTok presents a unique opportunity to tell their stories and connect with new audiences—and promote fundraising, too!
+TikTok, the social network for sharing user-generated videos, was a breakout star six years ago, and it has only ballooned in popularity and usage since then.
+The platform currently boasts over 1 billion monthly active users and has become synonymous with dance challenge moves, cooking hacks, and Gen Z. But for nonprofits, TikTok presents a unique opportunity to tell stories, connect with new audiences, and even promote fundraising.

-Here’s a look at ten nonprofits that are succeeding on TikTok right now:
+Here’s a look at 19 nonprofits that are using TikTok to invite new followers into their missions right now:

 1. Oregon Zoo

 With 2.4 million followers, The Oregon Zoo is making a splash on TikTok and bringing fascinating creatures to animal lovers everywhere.
 Through behind-the-scenes videos of animals exploring their habitats and zookeepers caring for them, the account brings viewers to the zoo without ever having to look up from their phones.
 They also use popular TikTok songs to catch their audience’s attention and add an extra layer of emotional resonance.
 One of their posts, which features a rhino smashing a watermelon, was viewed over 100 million times.

 Unicef is undoubtedly one of the most recognized nonprofits, and its TikTok strategy is an essential reminder of its influence.
 With a reach of over 435k followers, some of the platform’s biggest influencers appear in their videos.
 But any organization can learn from the way they authentically share stories from their team members and benefactors and cleverly use the platform’s donation tools and hashtag campaigns.
 While Unicef’s campaigns respond to tragedies, their TikTok focuses on levity and finding the humanity behind every situation.